What if this child is not autistic and the mother is seeking attention?

 Finding “the” Note

 We came across a note while combing through my son’s records during the discovery process, it read “What if this child is not autistic and the mother is seeking attention?”
 The question in the note essentially accused me of having Munchausen by proxy syndrome.
 Could they really believe I was feigning my son’s autism?
-It was enough to put a fire in my bell, a fire that fueled me through the due process hearing.
+It was enough to put a fire in my belly, a fire that fueled me through the due process hearing.

 Other Memorable Moments: The Perjury and The Recusal